 You know, you follow bloggers, you read their posts and you think “geez, they’ve got it all together”.
 Well, not quite.
-Now, really we all know that no one has it all together (at least not all the time), but it’s still hard to imagine when everything we see and hear is all good.
+Now, really we all know that no one has it all together (at least not all the time), but it’s still hard to imagine when everything we see and hear is all good and seems so perfect.

 That’s why I wanted to share this with you.
 I needed to say it and I felt like someone may need to hear it.
 So let me be completely frank…even I fall off the wagon sometimes.
 I’m human, you know?

 At the beginning of summer, my infant son got very sick.
 He got very jaundiced, he couldn’t keep food down and the doctors didn’t know what was wrong with him.
 His savior, an amazing surgeon, figured it out and saved his life (this was the second time he saved my son’s life).
 I am forever grateful.
 My son ended up needing to have his gallbladder removed – this is virtually unheard of at his age (he was less than one year).

 My son and I stayed at the hospital for three weeks.
 I cannot tolerate many foods, and during our hospital stay, there were times when I just needed to eat.
 Whether I should or should not eat the particular food didn’t matter at that time.
 We were just surviving.

 So yes, even I fall off the wagon sometimes.
 I’m guessing some of you that can relate?